Family Food on the Table

 Cause I feel you.

 It’s a holiday.
 You may or may not have made it to midnight the night before.
-You may or may not have had too much bubbly, too many cocktails or wine and you may or may not be dragging ass on New Year’s Day.
+You may or may not have had too much bubbly, too many cocktails or wine, and you may or may not be dragging ass on New Year’s Day.

 So come dinner time, I kinda want to cut to the chase.

-And this quick and easy Southern New Year’s Day dinner skillet is everything you need in a one-pan meal that’s seriously hard for me to resist.
-Case in point: I’ve made it 4 times in the past couple of months and we haven’t even gotten to New Years Day yet!
+And this quick and easy Southern New Year's Day dinner skillet is everything you need in a one-pan meal that’s seriously hard for me to resist.

 The tender collards and onion cooked in the bacon grease is epic, obviously.